 I visited for a day in 2011.
 I spent the morning in Elephanta Caves, where there were plenty of Bonnet Macaques on the island, as well as two groups of Asiatic Greater Yellow House Bats, a colony of Fulvous and Schneider’s Leaf-nosed Bats and a small group of Greater False-Vampire Bats in the caves.

 In the afternoon I visited Kanheri Caves in the Sanjay Gandhi National Park.
-I could only find a couple of Tomb Bats (probably Taphozous melanopogon), as well as many Bonnet Macaques, a few Rhesus Macaques, a Southern Plains Grey Langur and a striped squirrel (probably Jungle Striped Squirrel Funambulus tristriatus).
+I could only find a couple of Tomb Bats (probably Taphozous melanopogon), as well as many Bonnet Macaques, a few Rhesus Macaques, a Black-footed (Southern Plains) Grey Langur and a striped squirrel (probably Jungle Striped Squirrel Funambulus tristriatus).
 In Mumbai itself there were plenty of Indian Flying Foxes.
 The medium sized Fruit Bats feeding in trees near the Homian Circle Gardens must have been Fulvous Fruit bats Rousettus leschenaulti.
 See my 2011 Trip Report.

 Greater Asiatic Yellow House Bat, Scotophilus heathii, Bharatpur